sander76/zeversolarlocal/README.md

 If the inverter cannot be reached a `ZeverTimeout` is raised.
 Which could mean:

 1. The ip-address of the inverter is wrong.
 2. The inverter is switched off (no solar power).
-But can be considered expected behaviour.
+But can be considered expected behavior.

 If returning data cannot be parsed properly a `ZeverError` is raised.
 Which could mean: